Crystalline representations and Wach modules in the imperfect residue field case

 \keywords{\textit{Keywords}: $\padic$ Hodge theory, crystalline representations, $(\varphi, \Gamma)\textrm{-modules}$} \keywords{\textit{2020 Mathematics Subject Classification}: 14F20, 14F30, 14F40, 11S23.}

-{ \textsc{Abstract.} For an absolutely unramified field extension $L/\QQ_p$ with imperfect residue field, we develop the notion of Wach modules in the setting of $(\varphi, \Gamma)\modules$ for $L$.
-Our main result establishes a categorical equivalence between lattices inside crystalline representations of the absolute Galois group of $L$ and integral Wach modules.
-Moreover, we provide a direct relation between a rational Wach module equipped with the Nygaard filtration and the filtered $\varphi\module$ of its associated crystalline representation in the imperfect residue field case. }
+{ \textsc{Abstract.} For an absolutely unramified extension $L/\QQ_p$ with imperfect residue field, we define and study Wach modules in the setting of $(\varphi, \Gamma)\modules$ for $L$.
+Our main result establishes a direct equivalence between the category of lattices inside crystalline representations of the absolute Galois group of $L$ and the category of integral Wach modules for $L$.
+Moreover, we provide a direct relation between a rational Wach module equipped with the Nygaard filtration and the filtered $\varphi\module$ of its associated crystalline representation. }